jveens/black_white_blog/_posts/2016-05-17-simple-scene-three-js.markdown

 	<figcaption>End result of Part 1</figcaption>
 </figure>

-If you don't see a white sphere on a black background, feel free to <a href="/assets/2016/05/three_js/downloads/part1/part_1_end.html" download="three_js_part1_end.html">download the finished file</a> so you can find out what went wrong.
+If you don't see a white sphere on a black background, feel free to <a href="/assets/2016/05/three_js/downloads/part1/part_1_end.html" download="three_js_part1_end.html">download the finished file</a> and compare code.

 This might not look like much, but it's a great start to putting together the pieces of three.js.
 In the next part, I'll show you how to style the sphere, and how to make it spin!